The Best Security Systems for New Construction Homes

 • Wireless equipment

-• Advanced home automation and customizations
+• Advanced home automation with extensive third-party integrations

-• 7-inch touch-screen smart home hub
+• 7-inch touch screen smart home hub

-• AI-powered outdoor, indoor and doorbell cameras
+• AI-powered outdoor, indoor, and doorbell cameras with smart detection

 • Professional installation service